tee3/homedir/README.md

 $ ./install_system_packages_osx
 ```

-# install user configuraton and packages
+# install user configuration and packages

 To set up a new system or update an existing system for a user, run
 the following commands when logged in as that user.
 Note that all